MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Foundational Calculations
 - How do key metrics like total orders, total sold, and total returns vary across different dimensions?
-- What do total revenue and cost metrics reveal about profitability?
+- What do revenue and cost metrics show about profitability?
-- How does total profit correlate with other performance metrics?
+- How does total profit relate to other performance metrics?

 **Note**: These measures will be used in subsequent sections to analyze executive summary, product performance, customer behavior, and operational efficiency.